janawold1/2026_S_nereis_Cons_Gen/05_SV_discovery_and_PopGen.md

 |  **Total**   |  **25,008**   |    **1,070**   |

 ## Validating Filtered SV Calls
-[SAMplot]() and [plotCritic]()vX.X were used to evaluate SV calls from Delly, Smoove and Manta.
+[SAMplot](https://github.com/ryanlayer/samplot) and [plotCritic](https://github.com/jbelyeu/PlotCritic) vX.X were used to evaluate SV calls from Delly, Smoove and Manta.
 However, SAMplot is only able to plot Deletions, Duplications and Inversions.
 For this step, sites for each of the tools were first extracted with BCFtools.
 ```
 for tool in delly manta smoove
     do